List of DC Comics characters: K: Adeline Kane

 Adeline Kane is a character appearing in American comic books published by DC Comics.
+The character was created by Marv Wolfman and George Pérez, and first appeared in The New Teen Titans #34 (August 1983).
+She is the ex-wife of Slade Wilson / Deathstroke, and the mother of Jericho and Grant Wilson.

-Adeline Kane, formerly Adeline Wilson, is best known as both the leader of the criminal organization H.I.V.E. and the ex-wife of Slade Wilson, a.k.a.
-Deathstroke.
-An enemy of the Teen Titans, Adeline first appeared in The New Teen Titans #34 (August 1983).
+Adeline Kane, formerly Adeline Wilson, is the leader of the criminal organization H.I.V.E. and an enemy of the Teen Titans.
 She was brought up as a wealthy jet-setting playgirl, despite being trained by a father who had worked with Chinese guerrilla forces.
-After a traumatic first marriage at 19, she joined the U.S. military, where she met, trained, and married Slade Wilson.
-Unbeknownst to Adeline, Slade was using his hunting trips to gain clients for his mercenary side job, which resulted in the kidnapping and near-death of his younger son Joseph.
-Enraged and betrayed by Slade prioritizing his honor code over their son's well-being, Adeline divorces him.
+After a traumatic first marriage at 19, she joined the U.S. military, where she met, trained, and married Slade.
+Unbeknownst to Adeline, Slade was using his hunting trips to gain clients for his mercenary side job, which resulted in the kidnapping and near-death of their younger son Joseph Wilson.
+Enraged and betrayed by Slade prioritizing his honor code over their son's well-being, Adeline divorces Slade.

-Grant Wilson, who had idolized his father, rebels against his mother and runs away to New York, where he encounters the Titans and is killed in battle.
-Slade vows to pick up his dead son's contract against the Teen Titans, but Adeline interferes, blaming him for Grant's death.
-Due to Adeline's intervention, Joseph, who had been working with her, joins the Titans as Jericho.
+Their elder son Grant, who had idolized his father, rebels against his mother and runs away to New York, where he encounters the Titans and is killed in battle.
+Slade vows to pick up his dead son's contract against the Teen Titans, but Adeline interferes, blaming Slade for Grant's death.
+Due to Adeline's intervention, Joseph who had been working with her and joins the Titans as Jericho.

 When Adeline is abducted and poisoned by her first husband Morel, Slade gives her a transfusion of his altered blood to save her life.
 However, this drives her insane due to her lacking the mutation that enabled Slade to effectively metabolize the serum present in his blood.
-She is mortally wounded by Vandal Savage, who seeks to harness her blood to create a youth serum, and mercy killed by Starfire.
+She is mortally wounded by Vandal Savage who seeks to harness her blood to create a youth serum, and mercy killed by Starfire.

 In The New 52 continuity reboot, Adeline is a former US Army squadron leader and drill instructor for Team 7.